Determining Fault for Multi-Car Accidents in Atlanta

 In a standard two-car accident, the insurance company of the at-fault driver is typically responsible for covering the damages.
 This includes property damage, medical expenses, and other associated costs.
 The process is relatively straightforward: the at-fault driver’s insurance policy compensates the other driver for their losses.

-However, in a accidents involving multiple cars or at least more than two cars, determining whose insurance pays in a multi car accident becomes significantly more complex.
+However, determining whose insurance pays in a multi car accident becomes significantly more complex.
 Multi-car accidents involve several vehicles, and fault is often shared among multiple drivers.

 Multiple Insurance Companies